mr19331/snix-snax/README.md

 These links are required for the site but are displayed in the footer to avoid cluttering the main navbar.
 Social links to Facebook, Youtube and Instagram and Twitter platforms are shown in the footer section.

-.

-#### Features Left to Implement
+####   Features Left To Implement

+- ​      Add  functionality to allow frequent users to remain logged for a period of several days
+- ​      Add functionality to allow users to give star ratings and a short comment about the recipes they have used

-- Add a BuyOnline option to the ingredients section for users that will earn commission for the site- owner
+- ​     Add a BuyOnline option to the ingredients section for users that will earn commission for the site- owner .

-It is possible to earn commission from online supermarkets such as Tesco, Ocado and Sainsbury.
+  ​               It is possible to earn commission from online supermarkets such as Tesco, Ocado and Sainsbury.
 The option to click and collect could be added to the recipe ingredients section so that missing ingredients for a recipe can be added to an online order that goes to the supermarket

-- Add a print or email option to the add recipe section so the user can easily print or share the recipe
-- Advertise and sell kitchen tools and aprons and mugs with the brand logo
 -  Advertise and sell gift items such as hampers , items can be drop shipped from Amazon and commission earned as an Amazon associate.
 - Adsense  ads can also earn commission for the site- owner.
 Sections can be assigned within the site and relevant items will be automatically displayed to users.
 -  **Live Chat** so that users can ask questions and get them answered without delay
 - **Remarketing pixels** so that the company can remind the visitor that they visited the site
+- Connect to the spoontacular.com API to allow users to search very large database of recipes and get nutrition data about recipes
+-  Advertise and sell kitchen tools and aprons and mugs with the brand logo, for site owner commissions.
+- Add a print or email option to the add recipe section so the user can easily print or  share the recipe

+## Defensive Design

+The following measures were used in the SnixSnax website to  anticipate user error  and minimise the consequences to provide a better user experience on the site, by assisting the user to successful outcomes in the site activities :

+**Navigation**

+**Login and Registration**

+<u>Blank field submission</u>

+Submission of the login or signup form with a blank field  triggers an error message to the user Validation is indicated to the user when filling input fields by use of a red ( warning ) or green colored line for the input

+<u>Quality of information submission</u>:

+Character type  is controlled for each input field -- only numbers between 0-9 and alphabetical characters are accepted the user is informed with  tooltip if unacceptable entries are made.

+Character quantity is controlled for input fields  (5-15 characters)   users cannot enter a one letter username or password.

+**Adding and Editing a recipe**

+Submission of the add recipe or edit recipe form with a blank field  triggers an error message to the user Validation is indicated to the user when filling input fields by use of a red ( warning ) or green colored line for the input

+Character type  is controlled for each input field -- only numbers between 0-9 and alphabetical characters are accepted the user is informed with  tooltip if unacceptable entries are made.

+Character quantity is controlled for input fields  (5-200 characters)   users cannot enter a recipe that is excessively long.

+**Deleting a recipe**

+Accidental deletion of a recipe by a user
+User receives a warning that the deletion cannot be undone and asked whether they wish to proceed

+**Conditional Access to site areas**

+Users state is used to  restrict user access to site areas and activities :

+<u>Nav bar links</u>

+Users that are not logged in, have access to signup, login logout and home menu links Session users can access home, logout, add a recipe and recipe box links

+Admin users can access home, manage categories, add recipe, logout

+<u>Recipe Buttons</u>

+Edit and delete buttons are only displayed to recipe owners

+​

-#### Technologies Used
+##     Technologies Used

 ​        CSS